-With about a year remaining until the new European Medical Device Regulation takes effect to replace the current Medical Device Directive (93/42/EEC), it’s time to revisit what EU MDR means for medical device developers.
+As the new European Medical Device Regulation took effect on 26 May 2021 to replace the previous Medical Device Directive (93/42/EEC), it’s time to revisit what EU MDR means for medical device developers.
 Read on to learn if EU MDR applies to your products, and what changes you’ll need to prepare for if you haven’t already.

 What’s the timeline for EU MDR taking effect?

 The new European Medical Device Regulation was formally published back in May 2017, entering into force and kicking off a 3-year transition period.

 If the legislation applies to any of your products that you’re looking to place on the European market (see more on the scope of the regulation below), you’ll have to ensure compliance with its requirements by spring 2020.
 Compliance certifications issued until 26 May 2020 will remain valid for 5 years.
 So any product that was put on the EU market (with all necessary certifications cleared) can be legally sold in the EU even after MDR takes effect – however, all compliance certificates will become void on 25 May 2024.